Medicinal Plant Lexicon

 Constituents of the herbal drug

-Purple-coloured echinacea (herb and root): polysaccharides, caffeic acid derivatives, alkamides, polyacetylenes, essential oil.
+Purple coneflower (herb and root): Polysaccharides, caffeic acid derivatives, alkamides, polyacetylenes, essential oil.

-Pale Coneflower (root): polysaccharides, caffeic acid derivatives, ketoalkene and essential oil
+Pale coneflower (root): Polysaccharides, caffeic acid derivatives, ketoalkenes and ketoalkynes, essential oil.

 Quality of the drug